atait/jupyter-meep/README.md

 ```

 ### Sweep multiprocessing
 MEEP has some HPC (MPI, GPU) capabilities for large simulations.
 These are great but do not really provide a benefit for embarrassingly parallel parameter sweeps.
-The concept is simple: create one process per MEEP simulation, scatter parameters, let the OS schedule processes on the multi-core machine, gather results.
-Jupyter-MEEP provides a simple interface for orchestrating this strategy.
+The concept: create one process per MEEP simulation, scatter parameters, let the OS schedule processes on the multi-core machine, gather results.
+Jupyter-MEEP provides a simple interface for orchestrating this strategy (EDIT: _will_ provide.
+This is planned but not done.
+Development efforts are sketched out in a notebook).

 ## Notes on installing MEEP and MPB on OSX